mjordan/islandora_fetch_bags/README.md

 islandora_base_url = 'http://digital.lib.sfu.ca';

 [objects]
-; Solr query used to retrieve the PIDs of objects you want to create Bags for.
-The one ; in this sample queries for objects whose namespace is 'hiv', with a limit of 20.
+; 'solr_query' is used to retrieve the PIDs of objects you want to create Bags for.
+The ; one in this sample queries for objects whose namespace is 'hiv', with a limit of 20.
-; If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to : a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"
+; If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to ; a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"

+; 'pid_file' is the full path to to a file listing one PID per row. // and # can ; be used to comment out lines.
+Note that 'pid_file' and 'solr_query' are ; mutually exclusive.
+; pid_file = "/tmp/create_bags_for_these_pids.txt'

 [bag-info]
 ; Tags defined in this section are added to the bag-info.txt file in each Bag.